 Charter a Duffy Electric Boat

-Two- to three-hour rentals are the norm, and you can bring food for the built-in cooler and your own music for the Bluetooth stereo.
-Boats have canopies and seat a dozen adults.
-Duffy of San Diego also offers charters with USCG Licensed Captains.
+90-minute or three-hour rentals are the norm, and you can bring food for the built-in cooler and your own music for the Bluetooth stereo.
+Boats have canopies and seat 10 adults.
+Boat drivers must be over 21 years old and provide ID.
+No experience is necessary, though, as driving a Duffy boat is akin to driving a golf cart, and they only go 5-6 mph.

-Book Direct with Duffy of San Diego:
+Book Direct with Duffy of San Diego: Day cruise: 90-minutes or 3-hours

 Or, check for discounts on Groupon.

-Row the Tranquil Bay in Early Morning
+Row the Tranquil Bay in the Early Morning

 Rowing on Mission Bay San Diego

 Mission Bay has a large and dedicated rowing community.
 If you’re new to rowing, you can take lessons and classes at Mission Bay Aquatic Center.
-Experienced rowers who want to get out on the water and enjoy the tranquillity will find early mornings on Mission Bay ideal.
+Experienced rowers who want to get out on the water and enjoy the tranquility will find early mornings on Mission Bay ideal.

 Rowing enthusiasts and spectators will want to attend San Diego Crew Classic in the spring (usually April), where competitors from across the country race over a weekend.